Posted by

 Bicycle & Pedestrian Facilities Advisory Committee meetings, Transportation Agency for Monterey County — Public welcome

-If you have questions or want help regarding how to participate, phone or email either of the following: TAMC bike-ped support staff person Maria Montiel https://www.tamcmonterey.org/maria-montiel-administrative-assistant; or TAMC bike-ped coordinator Janneke Strause https://www.tamcmonterey.org/janneke-strause-transportation-planner.
+If you have questions or want help regarding how to participate in BPAC meetings, phone or email either of the following: TAMC’s BPAC support staff person Maria Montiel https://www.tamcmonterey.org/maria-montiel-administrative-assistant; or TAMC’s BPAC coordinator, who is normally listed on the following page: https://www.tamcmonterey.org/bicycle-pedestrian-committee.

-Remote participation allows more people from throughout Monterey County (3,771 square miles) to join in, since it does not require traveling to a meeting.
+Remote participation allows more people from throughout Monterey County to attend a BPAC meeting, since it does not require traveling from anywhere in our large county (3,771 square miles).

 Related post: Speak up for bicycling and other active transportation in Monterey County